DOOR | sizes, shape, location & number - Ishwaranand

 • The cross-sectional dimensions of the jamb and the head are normally kept the same for the convenience of fixing the frame in the opening.

-Purpose doors, Location of Door, Size door, door Frame, Steel door frame, Timber Door frame, size doors different types buildings, location & number
+Purpose doors, Location of Door, Size door, door Frame, Steel door frame, Timber Door frame, size doors different types buildings, location number,

-Types of Door frame
+Types of the Door Frame

 1. Timber Frame